 - Induction tutors should be assigned as early as possible before the new school term in which an NQT’s induction begins.
 This important step should not be left until the term is under way.
 Encourage NQTs to make early contact with their induction tutors too.

-- Induction tutors should plan their induction programme with each NQT before they take up their first teaching post.
+- Induction tutors should plan their induction program with each NQT before they take up their first teaching post.

 - As induction progresses through the year, induction tutors and NQTs should be working closely together to ensure all induction activities are specifically targeted to the development needs of the NQT.